Getting Your Common Access Card (CAC)

 Once your DEERS registration is complete, you must visit a Real-Time Automated Personnel Identification System (RAPIDS) site for final verification and processing.
 When you go to a RAPIDS site, you must bring the following items:

 - Two forms of ID in original form.
-Both IDs must be among those listed on the I-9 Form (960k, PDF).
+Both IDs must be among those listed on the List of Acceptable Documents (78k, PDF).
 One of the IDs must bear a photo (for example, a passport or a driver's license).

 - A six (6) to eight (8) digit number to use as a Personal Identification Number (PIN).
 Your PIN should not be a number derived from something easily known about you, such as part of your Social Security Number (SSN), birthday, anniversary date, telephone number, or address.

 - Your government unclassified email address if you use a government computer.
 Be sure to print your full, unclassified Internet email address (not your display name, and not your personal email address).
 Your computer system administrators can help you with entering the correct address.
 If a work email address is not available, the card will be issued without an email certificate.

 If you encounter a problem obtaining your new card at the RAPIDS site, and the problem is related to vetting, please follow up with your sponsor to update your DEERS profile.
 If the problem is related to your record in DEERS, please follow up with your direct supervisor or your personnel hiring office.